 The Children's Crisis Center's Marsha House facility utilized ESG funds to operate a daycare and shelter facility for homeless infants and toddlers, and for infants and toddlers at-risk of homelessness.
 Through the facility and with HPRP funds, parents receive case management services, allowing them to find and maintain jobs, housing and other necessary services.
-Marsha's House shelter facility served 63 infants and toddlers throughout the 2011-2012 Fiscal Year
+Marsha's House shelter facility served 63 infants and toddlers throughout Fiscal Year 2011-2012 transitioning from homelessness to permanent housing.

-Through their Berberian Transitional Living Facility, the Salvation Army assisted 70 homeless individuals, throughout the 2011-2012 Fiscal Year; begin the process of transitioning from homelessness to permanent housing.
 With a total of 40 beds available for up to 24 months per client, their transitional program aims to assist clients in meeting the three goals as set by HUD: 1) obtain and remain in permanent housing; 2) increase their skills and/or income; and 3) achieve greater self-determination.
 These program components are designed to provide the "next step" in the continuum of care for homeless adults who have stabilized in the emergency shelter or another facility and are committed to moving towards selfsufficiency and permanent housing.
-In addition to housing accommodations and three meals a day, The Salvation Army provided extensive case management, needs assessment, including follow-up services led by a dedicated case manager; readiness instruction; life skills training, including personal landlord/tenant relations and household management; assistance with legal issues; HIV/AIDS testing and counseling; medical screening; assistance accessing government benefits; assistance accessing permanent housing; substance abuse recover supports and transportation assistance.
+In addition to housing accommodations and three meals a day, the Salvation Army provided extensive case management, needs assessment, including follow-up services led by a dedicated case manager; instruction; life skills training, including personal landlord/tenant relations and household management; assistance with legal issues; HIV/AIDS testing and counseling; medical screening; assistance accessing government benefits; assistance accessing permanent housing; substance abuse recover supports and transportation assistance.
 The program plans to accomplish introducing homeless individuals to a place where they can learn skills, gain income, receive assistance that will enable them to transition from homelessness to obtaining and remaining in permanent housing with case management and skills training.